Nominal Type Theory by Nullary Internal Parametricity: Parametric Nominal Type Theory (PNTT)

-We follow Cavallo and Harper \cite{DBLP:journals/lmcs/CavalloH21} in modeling internal parametricity in cubical type theory in presheaves over the product of two base categories: the binary cartesian cube category $\boxslash_2$ for path dimensions \cite{DBLP:journals/mscs/AngiuliBCHHL21} and the $n$-ary affine cube category $\Box_n$ for bridge dimensions.
-For nullary PTT, $\Box_0$ is the opposite of the category of finite ordinals and injections.
+Similar to our theory PNTT, our model is a simple extension of Cavallo and Harper's presheaf model~\cite{DBLP:journals/lmcs/CavalloH21} with the arity of parametricity changed from $2$ to $0$.
+This model is $\mathsf{Psh}(\boxslash_2 \times \Box_0)$, where $\boxslash_2$ is the binary cartesian cube category~\cite{DBLP:journals/mscs/AngiuliBCHHL21} for path dimensions, and $\Box_0$ is the $0$-ary affine cube category for bridge dimensions.
+Concretely $\Box_0$ is the opposite of the category of finite ordinals and injections.
+We keep this section overall succinct, not for lack of formal understanding, because these semantics are a well-understood combination of established models of type theory~\cite{Hofmann97,psh-universes,DBLP:journals/mscs/AngiuliBCHHL21,bernardy2015presheaf,DBLP:journals/lmcs/CavalloH21}.